TZstatsADS/Spr2017-Proj5-grp13/README.md

-# ADS Project 5:
+# ADS Project 5: Medical Appointment No Shows

 Term: Spring 2017

-+ Team #
++ Team 13#
-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Why do 30% of patients miss their scheduled appointments?
 + Team members
-	+ team member 1
-	+ team member 2
-	+ team member 3
-	+ team member 4
-	+ team member 5
-+ Project summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+	+ Ken Chew
+	+ Marie Schiltz
+	+ Raphael Ruscassie
++ Project summary: The context is the following; A person makes a doctor appointment, receives all the instructions and no-show.
+This study analyse medical appointment data for 300k appointments during a period of two years in 2014 and 2015.
+The study includes the following:
+- Description of dataset
+- Exploratory analysis
+- Predictive model
+- Business insights

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.